biomurph/HeartBone/README.md

 ###Connect to the right Serial Port!

 This is where things get tedious, but it's a simple process.
-When you play the sketch in processing, one of the first things it does is to try to connect to the Heart Bone, if it can't connect, you will get an error that looks like this
+When you play the sketch in Processing, one of the first things it does is to try to connect to the Heart Bone.
+If it can't connect, you will get an error that looks like this

 ![image](images/SerialPortError.png)